 Cross-border assets and multi-jurisdiction legal issues

-Overseas property and non-UK investments often bring duplicate taxes and conflicting laws.
+Overseas property and non-UK investments often bring duplicate taxes and conflicting succession laws.
 Early advice saves time and reduces the chance of costly legal clashes.

 Understanding UK inheritance tax and the allowances that shape your plan